Learning Hierarchical Protein Representations via Complete 3D Graph Networks: Experiments

 \subsection{Observations and Ablation Studies}

-\textbf{Observations on methods of different levels.} Here, we further study how methods of different levels benefit various downstream tasks.
-As shown in Table~\ref{table:results_fold_func}, our ProNet-backbone outperforms the methods of the other two levels on function prediction tasks, including fold and reaction classification tasks.
-This indicates the backbone-level method can capture more details from the folding structure of proteins, making better predictions of protein functions.
-In contrast to function prediction tasks, as shown in Table~\ref{table:results_LBA} and Table~\ref{table:results_PPI}, our ProNet-all-atom outperforms the methods of the other levels on most metrics of interaction prediction tasks, namely LBA and PPI tasks.
-This observation implies that our all-atom level method is able to capture fine-grained side chain structure information, eventually contributing to the predictions of binding affinity and binding sites for interacting proteins.
+\textbf{Observations: different downstream tasks may require methods at different levels.} As shown in Table~\ref{table:results_fold_func}, \textit{our ProNet-backbone outperforms the methods of the other two levels on function prediction tasks}, including fold and reaction classification tasks.
+This indicates the backbone-level method can capture details from the folding structure of proteins, rendering better predictions for protein functions.
+In contrast to function prediction tasks, as shown in Table~\ref{table:results_LBA} and Table~\ref{table:results_PPI}, \textit{our ProNet-all-atom outperforms the methods of the other levels on most metrics of interaction prediction tasks, namely LBA and PPI tasks.} This observation implies that our all-atom level method is able to capture fine-grained side chain structure information, eventually contributing to the predictions of binding affinity and binding sites for interacted proteins.